thomaslagies/homeassistant/README.md

 - Cold? -> Trigger a heating boost for some minutes.
 - Night reduction? -> Disable all heating automations between 23:00 and 07:00.

+## Presence detection

+The detection is done via our smartphones.
+As soon as they are connect to the local wifi, the corresponding heating automations are triggered.

 ## Laundry

 Since our washing machine is in the basement, I can not connect a sensor to it.